ludmilagd/ludmilagd/README.md

 - 👋 Hi, I’m Ludmila Garcia
-- 👀 I’m industrial engineering with Supply Chain background interested in the science of using data for business decision making.
+- 👀 I’m industrial engineering with Supply Chain background with a passion in the science of using data for business decision making.
-- 👀 My previous experience includes team leader, retail, e-commerce, IT consulting, merchandising, analytics and data visualization.
+- 👀 Skills: team leader, retail, e-commerce, IT project management, merchandising, analytics and data visualization.
-- 🌱 I’m currently learning new technologies and tools to provide interesting, high quality and accuracy to my analytic background
+- 🌱 I’m always learning new technologies and tools to provide power, high quality and accuracy to my analytics background
 - 💞️ Currently I’m looking to find a position that allows me to bring my newly acquired knowledge in analytics and data visualization to a supply chain/inventory planning challenge
 - 📫 How to reach me at ludmilagd@gmail.com